What do net price calculators leave out?

 Subsidized federal loans don’t accrue interest while you’re enrolled.
 Unsubsidized loans do — at current rates, that’s roughly 6.5% annually.
 By the time you start repayment, an unsubsidized loan taken in year 1 has accumulated 4-5 years of interest before the first payment.

-4. The lifetime loan cost
+4. The lifetime loan cost, and what counts as extra

-Over a standard 10-year repayment at current federal Direct Loan rates (~6.5% for sub and unsub undergrad), every $1 borrowed costs roughly $1.36-$1.45 to repay.
-Borrow $30,000 over 4 years, repay $40,800-$43,500.
-PLUS loans at 9%+ are worse — borrow $30,000, repay $45,500+.
+Over a standard 10-year repayment at the 2026-27 federal Direct Loan rate (6.52% for sub and unsub undergrad), every $1 borrowed costs about $1.36 to repay.
+Borrow $30,000 over 4 years and you repay about $40,914.
+Parent PLUS at 9.07% is worse: borrow $30,000 and you repay about $45,740.

-A worked example: “the $25k offer that’s actually $112k”
+A worked example: “the $26k offer that’s actually $124k”

 Take a midrange private college with a $48,000 year-1 COA, $20,000 in institutional grant, $2,000 work-study, $5,500 sub+unsub loans.
 Year-1 net price: $26,000.